-When you lose your job, your former employer may allow you to continue your health care coverage under your prior plan as required by the Consolidated Omnibus Budget Reconciliation Act of 1985 but require you to pay for some or all of the premiums.
+When you lose your job, your former employer may allow you to continue your health care coverage under your prior plan as required by the Consolidated Omnibus Budget Reconciliation Act of 1985, but require you to pay for some or all of the premiums.
 If you have a spouse and dependents covered by your policy, this can get expensive.
-However, even if you start working as an independent contractor or have other self-employment income, the COBRA payments won't qualify for the self-employed health insurance deduction.
+However, even if you start working as an independent contractor or have other self-employment income, the COBRA insurance payments won't qualify for the self-employed health insurance deduction.

 Self-Employed Insurance Deduction Requirements

 When you're self-employed, the Internal Revenue Service does allow you to write off qualifying medical insurance premiums.
 However, to qualify, the insurance plan must be created under your trade or business name.
 COBRA coverage continues your existing coverage under your previous employer's plan.
 Therefore, because you didn't create the policy under your self-employed business name, you can't include the COBRA insurance premiums you pay as part of the self-employed medical insurance deduction.

 Starting Your Own Plan

 If you do decide to start your own health insurance plan under your self-employed trade or business name, such as when your COBRA coverage has run out or if you've decided to switch for the tax deduction, you can deduct your premiums as an adjustment to income.
 This means you don't have to give up your standard deduction.